gammasim/simtools/docs/source/index.rst

 gammasim-tools is a prototype software package that provides tools and the framework for the Simulation System of the `CTA Observatory <https://www.cta-observatory.org/>`_

-Among the main functionalities of gammasim-tool are:
+Among the main functionalities of gammasim-tools are:

 * simulation model DB interface and management;
 * simulation model parameter derivation and validation.